 - What contribution does the case of Gambotto v.
 WCP Ltd have on the law of corporations in Australia?

 The appellant Gambotto and Sandri holds minority shares in WCP Ltd with approx 15,898 shares.
-The subsidiary company of WCP which is Industrial Equity Limited (IEL) holds 99.7% of shares proposed an amendment in the Articles of Association for acquiring the shares of the minority shareholders.
+According to the Gambotto case, the subsidiary company of WCP which is Industrial Equity Limited (IEL) holds 99.7% of shares proposed an amendment in the Articles of Association for acquiring the shares of the minority shareholders.
 The shareholding in the company WCP was such that the subsidiary company IEL could not have acquired appellant's shares compulsorily under Section 701 or 414 of the Corporations Law.

 On 16th April, 1992, WCP notified the members about the general meeting which would be held in 1992, May 11 in order to consider the amendment which would be done in Articles of Association.
 The amendment was to insert the new Article 20A whose effect was to enable the member who was entitled to 90% or more of issued shares to acquire it compulsorily for the purpose of the Corporations Law before the date of 30th June, 1992 at the price of $1.80 per share.
 The appellants did not want to sell their shares.
 The majority shareholders are likely to vote in the favour of amendment.
 The appellant commenced the proceedings in order to prevent meeting and the resolution which was being passed.
 The proceedings were solved on interim basis.
 The company WCP gave the undertaking that if a resolution is passed in the meeting, the shares would not be acquired until the conclusion is reached for the appellant's action.